 Each year, I complete many hours of advanced orthodontic continuing education: taking courses, participating in study clubs, and attending lectures, seminars, and meetings.

 - College of Diplomates of the American Board of Orthodontics

 - Great Lakes Association of Orthodontists

 - American Dental Association

 - Stark County Dental Society

-- EICO Orthodontic Study Club (composed of eight orthodontists from Northeast Ohio who received their orthodontic specialty credentials from Eastman, Illinois, Case Western, or The Ohio State University)
+- EICO Orthodontic Study Club (composed of ten orthodontists from Northeast Ohio who received their orthodontic specialty credentials from Eastman, Illinois, Case Western, Pittsburgh, or The Ohio State University)